janosgyerik/writing-markdown-well/README.md

 Markdown was designed to be [nicely readable as plain text][philosophy].

-You may not normally read it in plain text form, but occasionally you might.
+You may not normally read it in plain text form, but occasionally you might still want our need to.

 Other readers might read your documents in plain text.
-Understandably so, as the format was designed for that.
+Naturally, as the format was designed for that.

 When you update the document later, most probably you have to work with the plain text form.